Narotam-Mishra/django-rest-framework/README.md

 ### 🔥 Interview-worthy line

-> “DRF serializers should expose navigable URLs using `reverse` or `HyperlinkedIdentityField` to keep APIs decoupled from URL structure.”
+- “DRF serializers should expose navigable URLs using `reverse` or `HyperlinkedIdentityField` to keep APIs decoupled from URL structure.”

+- What reverse is: reverse from rest_framework.reverse builds a URL (optionally absolute) from a view name and kwargs, similar to Django's django.urls.reverse but DRF's reverse accepts a request and format param so it can return fully qualified URIs when needed.

+- Why use it in serializers: Serializers often include links to related endpoints (self/detail URL, related resource URLs).
+Using reverse inside a serializer produces correct URLs (including domain, scheme) when the serializer has the request in its context — which makes links usable in APIs and the browsable API.

 ---